Polygamy: Islam

 Countries that allow polygyny typically also require a man to obtain permission from his previous wives before marrying another, and require the man to prove that he can financially support multiple wives.
-In Malaysia and Morocco, a man must justify taking an additional wife at a court hearing before he is allowed to do so.
+In some Muslim countries, a man must justify taking an additional wife at a court hearing before he is allowed to do so.
 In Sudan, the government encouraged polygyny in 2001 to increase the population.